pavelnagorsky/scrum-frontend/README.md

 # Scrum front-end

-This is a demo web-platform for project management based on scrum methodology
+This is a demo web-platform for project management based on scrum methodology.

+Developed with angular 14, bootstrap, ngrx.

 ## Descriprion